aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 details.
 The validation process should check that each field name is syntactically correct and that fields contain correct values according to its concise, common sense definition in this specification.
-For certain fields, additional and specific validations are relevant such as checksum verification, URL validation, path resolution and verification, and so forth.
-Tools should report a warning for ignored fields.
+For certain fields, additional and specific validations are relevant such as URL validation, path resolution and verification, and so forth.
+Tools should report a warning for present fields that do not have any value.

 Fields order and multiple occurrences